nafis-neehal/Neuroevolution-BUET/README.md

 Installation Guideline -

 1. Download and Install Anaconda - https://www.anaconda.com/download/  (make sure you add anaconda to your PATH, you can check it while installation.)
 2. Clone all the files to your local drive folder.
+You may name it "Neuroevolution".
-3. Press Shift + Right Click (in mouse)
+3. Press Shift + Right Click (in mouse) while you are inside your "Neuroevolution" folder.
+Don't select any file while clicking.
 4. Select "Open Command Window Here"
 5. Write "Jupyter Notebook" in the command prompt
 6. A "Home" tab running in the Localhost will be opened in the browser - http://localhost:8888/tree